vsilaev/tascalate-async-await/README-NG.md

     private static final ExecutorService executor = Executors.newFixedThreadPool(4);
 }
 ```
-Thanks to statically imported methods of `net.tascalate.async.CallСontext` the code looks very close to the one developed with languages having native support for async/await.
-Both `mergeStrings` and `decorateStrings` are asynchronous methods -- they are marked with `net.tascalate.async.async` annotation and returns `CompletionStage<T>`.
-Inside these methods you may call `await` to suspend the method till the `CompletionStage<T>` supplied as the argument is resolved (either sucessfully or exceptionally).
-Please notice, that you can await for any `CompletionStage<T>` implementation obtained from different libraries - like inside the `decorateStrings` method, including pending result of another asynchronous method - like in `mergeStrings`.
+Utilizing the statically imported methods from `net.tascalate.async.CallContext`, the code is designed to mimic the style of languages that natively support async/await functionality.
+Both `mergeStrings` and `decorateStrings` are asynchronous methods -- they are annotated with the `net.tascalate.async.async` annotation and return a `CompletionStage<T>`.
+Within these methods, you can invoke `await` to suspend execution until the provided `CompletionStage<T>` is resolved, whether successfully or with an exception.
+The key point here is that during the execution of `await`, the thread does not remain blocked.
+Instead, it is either returned to the corresponding `ThreadPool` or terminated in the case of Green Threads introduced in Java 21 and beyond.
+The exact behavior varies based on the specific underlying scheduler being used, which will be explained later.

+Keep in mind that any `CompletionStage<T>` implementation from various libraries can be awaited, as demonstrated in `decorateStrings`, including unresolved results originating from another asynchronous method, such as in `mergeStrings`.

 The list of the supported return types for the async methods is:
 1. `void`